bespinian/ackbar-adapter/README.md

 # ackbar-adapter

-A custom metrics adapter which makes `ackbar`'s `partitionToWorkerRatio` available as an external metric in the metrics API of Kubernetes.
+A custom metrics adapter which makes [ackbar](https://github.com/bespinian/ackbar)'s `partitionToWorkerRatio` available as an external metric in the metrics API of Kubernetes.

 ## Deployment